 Pro Tip: Simple, targeted surveys at regular intervals can help companies gage the success of their open enrollment strategy and make changes immediately.

 3. Pay Special Attention to Non-Responders

 Making sure that all employees have access to information about open enrollment is an important part of a company’s communication strategy.
 But what about employees who don’t open their messages?

-With a mobile platform like Beekeeper, HR leaders can easily keep track of who opens and engages with their messages.
+With a frontline success system like Beekeeper, HR leaders can easily keep track of who opens and engages with their messages.
 This allows HR managers to quickly see who has confirmed reading a message and follow up with those who haven’t.